4 options

 - Contents:

-- CHAPTER SEVEN.
+- VII.
 Conclusions

 - Notes:

-- "Princeton paperbacks"--Back cover.
+- "Princeton paperbacks"-- Back cover.

-- Includes bibliography and index.
+- Includes bibliographical references (pages 185-209) and index.

 - Description based upon print version of record.